AdobeDocs/experience-manager-assets-essentials.en/help/manage-organize.md

 The `Expired` asset card indicator overrides the `Approved` or `Rejected` indicator set for an asset.

+-->

 You can also filter assets based on an asset status, for more information, see [Search assets in Assets Essentials](search.md).

-## Customize metadata forms to include asset status and expiration date fields {#customize-asset-status-metadata-form}
+## Customize metadata forms to include asset status field {#customize-asset-status-metadata-form}

 **Permissions required:** Administrator